 This explains Pieter Levels.
 He built his audience over years of working in public.
 That audience is the asset.
 The products change.
 The trust compounds.
 It explains why Midjourney's Discord community is the real moat, not the model.
 The product is necessary.
 Insufficient.

-What's the actual cost of all this capability?
+The cost of all this capability

 AI co-authored code produces 1.7 times more major bugs than human-written code.
 Security vulnerabilities: 2.74 times more frequent.
 Nearly triple.